-- Describe findings from the science of learning that are relevant to teaching and learning - Identify key principles from the science of learning that support instructional decisions - Understand the relationship between surface and deep level learning - Explore instructional practices that promote rigor in all content areas - Explain the role of formative evaluation and feedback on teaching and learning - Apply the SOLO Taxonomy to the development and progression of student thinking research in educational neuroscience and student engagement in STEM disciplines.
+- Explore ways to engage your students so that the learning process can begin - · Identify key principles from the science of learning that support instructional decisions - · Understand the relationship between surface and deep level learning - Apply promising principles from research to classroom practice - · Incorporate instructional practices that promote rigor in all content areas - · Explain the role of formative evaluation and feedback on teaching and learning - · Discover strategies for the classroom that will captivate, activate and invigorate your students research in educational neuroscience and student engagement in STEM disciplines.
 He is co-editor of the Teacher Educator's Journal and author of Captivate, Activate and Invigorate the Student Brain in Science and Math, Grades 6-12 (2013).

-This seminar is applicable for PreK-12 teachers, instructional coaches, and instructional leaders on the school and district level.
+This seminar is applicable for PreK-12 teachers, instructional coaches, and instructional and curriculum leaders on the school and district level.

 John Almarode, PhD, is the Sarah Miller Luck Endowed Professor of Education in the College of Education and Co-Director of the Center for STEM Education and Outreach at James Madison University.
-He began his career teaching mathematics and science to a wide range of students and now works with pre-service teachers while pursuing

-MINDSETS MATTER IN MATH:

-How Beliefs and Belonging Affect Math Learning

-I'm just not a math person!
-How many times have you heard this statement as an excuse for students' low performance in math?
-But it conveys more than just an excuse...it also belies an underlying mindset about the nature of one's math abilities.
-And as research has shown, how students think about themselves as learners...their mindsets...have important implications for their motivation, learning, engagement and performance.
-In this session, you will learn about a variety of mindsets that shape students' identities as learners.
+He began his career teaching mathematics and science to a wide range of students and now works with pre-service teachers while pursuing have important implications for their motivation, learning, engagement and performance.
+In this seminar, you will learn about a variety of mindsets that shape students' identities as learners.
 These include their beliefs about the nature of math intelligence and whether they feel like valued members of the mathematics community of learners.
 You will also learn how your own mindsets can impact your teaching practices.
 Finally, you will learn specific teaching strategies that convey a growth, rather than a fixed, mindset and that create room for many more students to feel like valued members of your classroom.

+MINDSETS MATTER IN MATH: How Beliefs and Belonging Affect Math Learning

+I'm just not a math person!
+How many times have you heard this statement as an excuse for students' low performance in math?
+But it conveys more than just an excuse for poor performance.
+It also belies an underlying mindset about the nature of one's math abilities.
+And as research has shown, how students think about themselves as learners...their mindsets...

-- · Explain what a growth mindset is and what it is not - Describe how a growth mindset impacts student motivation, engagement, learning, and performance in math - Recognize the importance of belonging mindsets for students' math outcomes - Understand how their own mindsets impact their teaching practices - Implement pedagogical practices and classroom discourse that creates a growth mindset learning culture - Discover techniques that foster feelings of belonging in your mathematics classroom impact students' academic achievement, learning, and motivation in STEM fields.
+- Explain what a growth mindset is and what it is not - Describe how a growth mindset impacts student motivation, engagement, learning, and performance in math - · Recognize the importance of belonging mindsets for students' math outcomes - · Understand how their own mindsets impact their teaching practices - · Implement pedagogical practices and classroom discourse that creates a growth mindset learning culture - Discover techniques that foster feelings of belonging in your mathematics classroom impact students' academic achievement, learning, and motivation in STEM fields and is co-author of "Why Do Beliefs About Intelligence Influence Learning Success?: A Social Cognitive Neuroscience Model" (2006, Social, Cognitive and Affective Neuroscience).